hauva69/pgn4web/chrome-extension/README.txt

-the page action for the chessboard pages needs to be forced since the webRequest API does not see events for chrome-extension://* http://crbug.com/92395
-Verify removing the code forcing the page action on chess-games-viewer.html
+the page action for the chessboard pages needs to be forced since the webRequest API does not see events for chrome-extension://* http://crbug.com/92395 workaround implmented for all channels, to be removed if the bug is fixed Verify removing the code forcing the page action on chess-games-viewer.html

 background.html and manifest.json match pattern definition: